-Releasing Nov.
-16th!
+Now Available!
 This collection highlights 18 of David's most popular and/or significant songs from David's albums released between 2011-2020; That is, A Delicate Joy, Open Sky, Winding Down and In the Soft Light of Grace.
 A great all-around collection to introduce David's music to your friends and family *or* to add to your own library!
 The complete songbook, transcribed direct from the recordings, is also available!
-Pre-Orders will ship the moment they are in stock!
-NOTE: If you pre-order the CD and/or Songbook along with other products from David's catalog, we'll wait to ship the items until we can ship them all together.

 >>> View Complete Track List